canberkarc/canberkarc/README.md

 ## Hi, I'm Canberk

-### I'm an AI Enthusiast and constantly developing myself in machine learning&deep learning,
+### I'm a machine learning engineer who is  an AI Enthusiast and constantly developing in machine learning&deep learning.
-### currently senior computer engineering student at Gebze Technical University.

 ### 📫 Where to find me: